VirajYParikh/Infant-Incubator-Simulator/Readme.md

-# Lab 4 - Infant Incubator Model and Simulator
+# Infant Incubator Model and Simulator

 The Infant Incubator is designed to provide a safe, controlled space for infants to live while their vital organs develop.
 Unlike a simple bassinet, an incubator provides an environment that can be adjusted to provide the ideal temperature as well as the perfect amount of oxygen, humidity, and light.